vnoelifant/tjbot-caring/README.md

                   * **Child Node 1**:
                     * If @situation:break-up: // if reason is break-up
                       *  Then: Tj responds: "I am so sorry, things will be better, I promise you!"
+                  * **Child Node 2**:
+                    * If @situation:job-loss: // if reason is a job-loss
+                      *  Then: Tj responds: "Oh no!
+I'm so sorry.
+I know you are a smart and capable of anything.
+It'll all work out in the end!"

       * Read through key node.js functions I'll be using